wlonk/arcadia/index.rst

    -  Need to add stress healing.
    -  Need to make impression related to reputation
    -  Need to make dueling rules.
-   -  Need to figure out what the fuck is up with magic, which may also clarify the fairy’s role more.
    -  Related to all of these: need to make countdown clocks, essentially.
 So that you can see the bad things coming at you.
-   -  Clarify what a Theotormon is, and what it means to become one.
+   -  Clarify what a Sheevra is, and what it means to become one, and how you deal with soul-stress.
-   -  Clarify goblins, as aopposed to fairies.
+   -  Clarify goblins, as opposed to fairies.

    So: